Lorton, Cumbria: Geography

 The village is in two parts: High Lorton on higher ground to the east, and Low Lorton by the banks of the River Cocker to the west.
 The small primary school, village shop, and village hall (Yew Tree Hall) are at High Lorton, and the village's only public house, the Wheatsheaf Inn, is at Low Lorton.
 St Cuthbert's Church stands between High Lorton and Low Lorton.

 The parish extends eastwards from the River Cocker up into the high ground either side of the Whinlatter Pass.
 The road over the pass (the B5292) connects Lorton with Braithwaite to the east.
 The B5289 also passes through the parish, running roughly parallel to the River Cocker, passing through Low Lorton and linking the village with Cockermouth to the north and Buttermere and Loweswater to the south.

 Lorton in Fairfax County, Virginia, United States, is named after it.

+Education

+Lorton School is one of the oldest in Cumberland.
+Although there is evidence of schooling dating back to the 1500s, the school was opened officially in 1809 and has been extended many times.
+It now has capacity for 70 pupils.
+Many of the pupils come from within catchment, which includes all of the Loweswater and Buttermere Valleys as well as Wythop and Embleton, small villages some miles away, lining the A66.
+A number of pupils travel from Cockermouth.
+The school is known for its strong focus on using its unique location to enhance its children's education, with outdoor learning being a mainstay of the school day.

 Tourism

 Lorton is relatively untouched by tourism, but many pass through on the way to the Buttermere valley.
 There are several hill walks available.
 For instance, Hopegill Head can be climbed from High Lorton and Fellbarrow from Low Lorton.
 Of interest are the 12th-century St Cuthbert's Church and the 1663 pele tower, but the latter is closed to the public.